 2018 saw more writing for film with her filmscore for "Pity the Lovers" as well as more television soundtracks.
 She performed solo on the Gateshead International Jazz Festival in the UK.
 Her trio was presented in Moscow as part of the World Cup delegation, and she joined violinist Luca Kezdy for a duo tour of Hungary.

-Sunna's trio plus Verneri Pohjola was also given a showcase concert on the 2019 Jazzahead conference in Bremen, Germany and will be announcing further concert dates soon.
+Sunna's trio plus Verneri Pohjola was also given a showcase concert on the 2019 Jazzahead conference in Bremen, Germany and toured Finland before the pandemic began.

-Sunna is a board member of the European Jazz Network and has been a frequent panelist regarding gender balance in jazz.
+Sunna is Vice President of the European Jazz Network and has been a frequent panelist regarding gender balance in jazz.

-The 11 CDs she has released as a leader have consistently met with critical praise over the years, and she has appeared in publications such as JazzTimes, Downbeat, Jazziz, Jazzthetik, Orkester Journalen, Jazz 'n' More, Jazz Podium, Concerto, Stereo, Jazzman, Village Voice, Time Out New York, Swing Journal, Jazzwise, All About Jazz and The Washington Post.
+The 12 albums she has released as a leader have consistently met with critical praise over the years, and she has appeared in publications such as JazzTimes, Downbeat, Jazziz, Jazzthetik, Orkester Journalen, Jazz 'n' More, Jazz Podium, Concerto, Stereo, Jazzman, Village Voice, Time Out New York, Swing Journal, Jazzwise, All About Jazz and The Washington Post.